 “A Black Cultural Tradition and its Unlikely Keepers,” Samuel G. Freedman

 “Sinful Songs of the Southern Negro,” John Lomax

-Look at some of the photographs of former slaves — now sharecroppers — taken by Doris Ulmann for the 1933 book Roll, Jordan, Roll in the South Carolina Sea Islands.
+Look at some of the photographs of former slaves and their descendants — now sharecroppers — taken by Doris Ulmann for the 1933 book Roll, Jordan, Roll in the South Carolina Sea Islands.

 Musical and Text Transcriptions

 “Dink’s Blues” (collected by Lomax in the 1920s)

 “Dink’s Song” (collected by Lomax in the 1920s)

 “Careless Love” (white Appalachian folk song with English antecedents)

 “Every Night When the Sun Goes In” (white Appalachian folk song)